swapnil3667/ToyotaImdb/Readme.md

 (numVotes/averageNumberOfVotes) * averageRating

 #### Approach
-1. Since we were interested in only movies with minimum of 500 votes , filtered datasets title.ratings.tsv.gz with votes > 500
+1. Since we were interested in only movies with minimum of 500 votes , filtered datasets `title.ratings.tsv.gz` with votes > 500
-2. Then I selected movies from title.basics.tsv.gz datasets
+2. Subsequently, I extracted only movies from the `title.basics.tsv.gz` dataset.
-3. Finally did a inner join on title and rating datasets , and sorted them in descending order on basis of rating
+3. Performed an inner join on the title and rating datasets, subsequently sorting the resultant dataset in descending order based on the rating attribute.

 ### Problem 2: